4. Lists and attributes#

 ## [1] "2020-06-30"

-Such additional information could be stored in a few separate variables (other vectors), but then it would not be as convenient to use as the above representation.
+Such an additional piece of information could be stored in a few separate variables (other vectors), but then it would not be as convenient to use as the above representation.

 Attributes have great potential which is somewhat wasted, for R users rarely know:

-What is more, some attributes have been predestined to play a fundamental role in R. Namely, the most prevalent amongst the special attributes are:
+What is more, certain attributes have been predestined to play a unique role in R. Namely, the most prevalent amongst the special attributes are:

-• names, row.names, and dimnames are used to label the elements of atomic and generic vectors (see below), and also rows and columns in matrices (Chapter 11) and data frames (Chapter 12),
+are used to label the elements of atomic and generic vectors (see below) as well as rows and columns in matrices (Chapter 11) and data frames (Chapter 12),dim

-• dim allows for turning flat vectors into matrices and other tensors (Chapter 11),
+turns flat vectors into matrices and other tensors (Chapter 11),levels

 We call them special because:

-• they cannot be assigned arbitrary values; for instance, we will soon see that names can only be mapped to a character vector of the length equal to that of the sequence it is labelling,
+they cannot be assigned arbitrary values; for instance, we will soon see that

-• they are widely recognised by many base and third-party R functions.
+they are widely recognised by many other functions.

-However, in spite of the above, special attributes can still be managed as any other (ordinary) ones.
+However, in spite of the above, special attributes can still be managed as ordinary ones.

 Important